North

 can take your own boat, but if you don't have one, you can ride one

-a seat for the day and time you desire.
+and time you desire.

 At left is a photo